Experts say, “Recovery weight must be individualized”

 Regaining weight to meet the body's needs (that includes the brain!) is necessary for eating disorder recovery.

 I'm going to give you quotes from eating disorder experts, all recommending that if a goal weight is estimated for your child, it must be individualized.
+Personalised.
 Tailor-made.
 It should not be a one-size-fits-all number, churned out by a calculator, based on a statistical population.

 Or to give you an analogy, when you're choosing a shoe for your child, you try various models for a good fit.
 You'll know the shoe must be at least as large as those you bought a year ago.
 You'll be observing as your child tries a few shoes on.
 For everyday shoes, you won't let fashion dictate your choices: you know the shoe must fit.